hphelion/documentation/index.md

   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/LoadBalancer-private-beta-signup).
 Service use is free of charge during the private beta period.
 * [HP Cloud Domain Name Service (DNS)](/dns) - A managed domain name service featuring anycast routing hosted by HP.<br>
   **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/DNS-private-beta-signup).
 Service use is free of charge during the private beta period.
+* [Monitoring as a Service (MaaS)](/api/monitoring/): API for HP Cloud Monitoring service; facilitates monitoring of the health and other metrics for the resources in HP Cloud.<br>
+  **Note**: This service requires activation while in private beta; please [request access on our sign-up page](http://go.hpcloud.com/Monitoring-private-beta-signup).
+Service use is free of charge during the private beta period.

 For detailed REST API information, dig into those links above.
 In order to interact with the services, you'll need [your API Keys](https://console.hpcloud.com/account/api_keys).